-Having a good Sponsor can be a powerful way to skyrocket a new business.
-Corporate sponsorship is an agreement between two entities with the aim of mutual benefit – both materially and organisationally.
-Sponsorship relationships vary and evolve.
+Having a good backer can be a powerful way to skyrocket a new business.
+Corporate sponsorship is an agreement between two entities with the aim of mutual benefit - both materially and organisationally.
+These business relationships can vary and evolve.
 Furthermore, when trust is built and mutual benefits are obvious, the relationship deepens over time.
-At this point, ‘sponsorships’ become ‘partnerships’.
+At this point, 'sponsorships' become 'partnerships'.

 The list of benefits may cover areas such as: